reclaimprotocol/tls/README.md

 ### Certificates
 - The entire Mozilla CA store is supported
 - A few additional certificates have also been added.
 See `src/utils/root-ca.ts`
+- We also implement fetching intermediate certificates via AIA fetching.
+Any fetched certificates are also then verified against the root CA store.

 ## Install